r-a-y/bp-pms-for-followers/readme.txt

 I do **not** recommend using the BuddyPress Followers plugin in tandem with the BuddyPress Friends component.

-If you're looking for a similar plugin for the BuddyPress friends component only, check out [this plugin](http://wordpress.org/extend/plugins/buddypress-private-message-for-friends-only/) instead.
+If you're looking for a similar plugin for the BuddyPress friends component only, check out [this plugin](http://wordpress.org/plugins/buddypress-private-message-for-friends-only/) instead.

-== Donate! ==

-I'm a forum moderator on the buddypress.org forums.
-I spend a lot of my free time helping people - pro bono!

-If you downloaded this plugin and like it, please:

-* [Fund my work soundtrack!](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=S6EZYK894S99G)  Music helps me help you!
-A dollar lets me buy a new tune off Amie Street or emusic.com!
-Or if you're feeling generous, you can help me buy a whole CD!
-If you choose to donate, let me know what songs or which CD you want me to listen to! :)
-* Rate this plugin
-* Spread the gospel of BuddyPress

 == Changelog ==

+= 1.1 =
+* Bump minimum requirements to WP 3.4.1 / BuddyPress 1.6
+* Outright remove the private message button on member profiles instead of hiding via CSS
+* Override the "Send To" string on the compose private message page

 = 1.0 =
 * First version!